-This means your credit union and members can access all the features and benefits of the service, at no cost.
+This means your credit union and members can access all the features and benefits of the service, at minimal or no cost.

-So you’re not paying, but there is a cost.
+So you’re not paying much or anything, but there is a cost.

 Remember those established car buying websites we mentioned above?
 Your members are their regular visitors.
 And they’ve used these sites for over 20 years.
 They’re not ignoring you; it’s just that you don’t even get a second thought when they begin their shopping.